- I got my start in business over 30 years ago.

 It was a unique opportunity, a total well-being facility with a health spa, fine dining, and a casual bar grill all under one roof on West 57th between Lexington and Park in Manhattan!

 I was in love with the industry and loved what I was doing.

 It didn’t take too long before I realized I wanted to own my own restaurant one day.

 For over seven years I continued to work in several types of restaurants, to get experience in different cuisines and services.
 I wanted to get a hands-on feel for what I would be the happiest, successful and confident at owning.

 Once again it was time for another change this time it would be starting my own restaurant!

 When you get to the point, when you know it’s time to make a change, whether it’s starting a business or changing careers finding the courage is always the hardest since there are no guarantees.

-If I hadn’t gotten into the food industry I wouldn’t be in my own businesses today!
+If not for being successful in the food industry I wouldn’t of been able to continue being in my own businesses today!

 If you’re looking to start a restaurant, I hope my story helps you to commit to that idea.